| |

 per episode, as something new is revealed about each character,

 and the viewer is drawn deeper and deeper into the world of Gaea.
+All this would mean nothing if the series didn't

 look good, right?
 Well... fortunately it looks fantastic, with